 It is documented that the Nazi Fuhrer vetted at least four doubles.

 Peter Fotis Kapnistos details their names, their peace-time occupations, their deaths, and an uncivil escape to South America…

 Pope Sixtus VI: An Inglorious Guide To Hitler’s Doubles (2013)

 Download the illustrated PDF now.

 Free Version (without the last chapters).

 In the 1990s, a 3D computer game called "Wolfenstein" appeared on the cyber-scene and quickly became a trend-setter which led to the popular sequels of "Doom" and "Quake."
 Wolfenstein (rock of the wolf) was an imaginary assault into a Nazi mountain fortress characteristic of the German National Redoubt myth.
 An object of the computer game was to pass through steel doors and move within cavernous tunnels in order to locate lost occult artifacts and hidden treasures.
-While taking breaks from the investment calculators, financial spreadsheets, and word processing of the day, gamers armed with a computer could click their way though this world of the game.

 But in the real world of the 1990s, another "rock of the wolf" was reported in some newspapers from the Balkan Peninsula, an area of South-East Europe consisting of present-day Greece.
 The occasion was Athens' official recognition of the Embassy of Israel.
 To set in motion the opening of new diplomatic relations, Greece allowed the public to view an historical site: a Nazi underground prison which had been built by German architects near the foot of Athens' Lycabettus hill just before the Second World War.